shari-ar/MarketPulseAI/docs/analysis.md

 - **Normalization:** Input records are normalized before inference to stabilize probability outputs.
 - **Batching:** Worker clients send batched requests to keep the UI responsive during long-running analysis.

+## Trigger Conditions

+- **Complete scan:** Run analysis automatically once every stock symbol has been scraped successfully.
+- **7:00 pre-open safety net:** If the crawl is incomplete or has errors by 07:00 (market-opening rush), force analysis with whatever data is available so the table is ready when trading starts.

 ## Ranking Logic

 - **Score calculation:** Each symbol receives a swing probability that drives table ordering.